-Opened in 1895, this 85 acre park sits along the west bank of the Mississippi River and was established through the efforts of Philip Crapo, a local businessman and philanthropist.
+This 85 acre park sits along the west bank of the Mississippi River and was established through the efforts of Philip Crapo, a local businessman and philanthropist.
 Enjoy a leisurely walk around the lake or settle in for a picnic under one of the many species of trees.
-A comprehensive listing of trees in this nationally known arboretum is available at the park office in Dankwardt Park or online.
-The park features four shelter houses, the Hawkeye Natives Log Cabin, band shell, horseshoe area, a historic Curly-Q slide, walking trails and a number of beautiful gardens and memorials.
+A comprehensive listing of trees in this nationally known arboretum is available at the Park Office or online.
+The park features shelter houses, a horseshoe area, a historic Curly-Q slide, walking trails and many beautiful gardens.
+Additional features include:

 2400 S Madison Ave, Burlington

-These 72 acres were given to the city of Burlington in 1937 by Miss Lydia Dankwardt as a memorial to the members of her family.
-This park, which is directly north of and adjacent to Crapo Park, is an active park and includes tennis courts, ball diamonds, the municipal swimming pool, 18-hole disc golf course, skate park, archery range, playgrounds, shelter houses, walking trails, and a dog park.
+These 72 acres were given to the city of Burlington by Miss Lydia Dankwardt as a memorial to her family.
+This park, is directly north of and adjacent to Crapo Park, includes tennis courts, ball diamonds, the municipal swimming pool, 18-hole disc golf course, skate park, archery range, playgrounds, shelter houses, walking trails, and a dog park.